Bhoomika2502/Cloud-Based-CRM-Solutions-with-IBM-Cloud-and-Salesforce-Integration/README.md

+# Cloud-Based-CRM-Solutions-with-IBM-Cloud-and-Salesforce-Integration
-# Cloud-Based-CRM-Solutions-with-IBM-Cloud-and-Salesforce-IntegrationOverview of Cloud-Based CRM Solutions with IBM Cloud and Salesforce Integration
+Overview of Cloud-Based CRM Solutions with IBM Cloud and Salesforce Integration

 This phase focuses on implementing a cloud-based Customer Relationship Management (CRM) solution that leverages IBM Cloud and integrates seamlessly with Salesforce.
 The goal is to enhance customer engagement, streamline sales processes, and provide a unified view of customer interactions.
 This implementation involves setting up the IBM Cloud environment, integrating with Salesforce, and developing user-friendly interfaces for data management and reporting.
 1. Configuring IBM Cloud for CRM